jdelacruz26/misccode/README.md

 Fig. 3: **Compile** and **Upload** buttons.
 </div>

-That's it!, now you are be able to drive the motor using the two pushing Button shown on Fig. 1.
+That's it!, now you should be able to drive the motor using the two pushing Buttons shown on Fig. 1.

 ---